 I’m writing this as Heidi has just gone to sleep on a baking hot June evening after enjoying her 5th birthday.
-We have just been to Wagamamas with Heidi’s mum, mainly on the back on Heidi going there for a review, which you can read here (who says kids don’t remember!) and so we had a good hour tonight spending time opening presents and having fun before going to sleep.
+We have just been to Wagamamas with Heidi’s mum, mainly on the back on Heidi going there for a review.
+You can read here (who says kids don’t remember!).
+Then we had a good hour tonight spending time opening presents and having fun before going to sleep.

-Birthdays are a time for reflection sometimes and one of the reasons why I started blogging was so that I could write down in words what I was feeling, which would help me through the darker times which comes from being separated with a child.
+Birthdays are a time for reflection sometimes and one of the reasons why I started blogging was so that I could write down in words what I was feeling.
+This was to help me through the darker times which comes from being separated with a child.
 Today has been a bit rough because it was the first birthday where Heidi was at school and I didn’t see her until the evening.
 Waking up this morning without seeing her was not good!

 However, looking back at the last 12 months, a lot has happened, both good and bad, and it’s safe to say that Heidi’s age 4 year has been remarkable!!

 Heidi has settled in really well as school and seems to be doing really well.
 Her reading is wonderful and it is such a pleasure to hear her read without having to help her much at all.
 I’m sure that she will develop in other areas going forward, but after doing the school Race for Life, I’m not sure she will be a long distance runner!!

 If I asked Heidi what her highlight would be, I am sure that it would be going to Jamaica.
 It was such a big thing to take her all by myself and at times, I did have self doubt.
 It was hard work, but hearing how she talks so passionately about the experience makes it all worth it.
 Having a week together was amazing and help us bond even closer.
 She now has a new love of reggae and Bob Marley music!!
 You can read my open letter to Heidi about the holiday here.